leo0514/vpc-on-classic-network/using-lbaas.md

 ## Load balancer example
 {: #load-balancer-example}

-In the following example, you'll use the API to create a load balancer in front of 2 VPC server instances (`192.168.100.5` and `192.168.100.6`) running a web application listening on port `80`.
+In the following example, you'll use the API to create a load balancer in front of two VPC server instances (`192.168.100.5` and `192.168.100.6`) running a web application listening on port `80`.
 The load balancer has a front-end listener, which allows access to the web application securely by means of HTTPS.
 Then you can use the API to get details of the load balancer instance after it is created, and to delete the load balancer instance.

 ### Example steps
 {: #lbaas-example-steps}